sysrep/time-viz/Design_My_Timeline.md

   </div>
 </div>
 ```

 The second element in this bar should be the emotion of "joy".
-I think "top" CSS style should equal to value "top" and "height" in previous emotion element (the "angry").
+I think the "top" CSS style should equal to value "top" and "height" in previous emotion element (the "angry").
+I apply the same princple to other emotion elemnts in the `barContainer`.

 ```
 <div
   className="eventPointContainer"